Home Compare BF-B vs MO

 Brown-Forman vs Altria Group: Which Stock Looks Stronger in 2026?

-Altria holds the cleaner structural position, with the lead spread across stability and growth.
+Altria holds the cleaner structural position, with the lead spread across growth and stability.
 Brown-Forman does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Altria is in better shape — its trend is intact while Brown-Forman's trend has broken down.
 That puts structure and market broadly in agreement — Altria's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest separation starts in stability, but growth adds another real layer to the result.
-The overall score gap is 33 points in favour of Altria Group, Inc..
+This is not just a one-metric split: both growth and stability materially support the lead.
+The overall score gap is 40 points in favour of Altria Group, Inc..

 Trajectory Similarity